Rolling Out GPS Tracking Without Losing Your Team's Trust

 Location tracking can improve accountability and safety—but it can also backfire.
 This guide covers the privacy policies, communication strategies, and technical settings that make the difference.

 GPS tracking can transform your operations—or destroy team morale.
 The difference comes down to how you roll it out.
+Companies that implement location tracking thoughtfully gain operational visibility and safety benefits.
+Companies that implement it poorly create surveillance cultures that drive away their best guards.

 Most GPS tracking failures are human, not technical.
 Be transparent about what's tracked and why.
 Use data for safety and accountability—not micromanagement.
 Roll out carefully: announce early, pilot with volunteers, train supervisors first.